 Relations between the EU and Lebanon are governed by an Association Agreement signed in June 2002 (entered into force in April 2006).
 On 10 December 2014, the EU and Lebanon launched a Dialogue on Migration, Mobility and Security.
-In 2016, the EU and Lebanon adopted the Partnership Priorities for the period 2016-2020 (extended until end 2021), migration and mobility being one of them.
-The EU-Lebanon Partnership priorities 2021-2027 text (including migration and mobility) has been submitted to the Government of Lebanon for negotiations.
+In 2016, the EU and Lebanon adopted the Partnership Priorities for the period 2016-2020 (extended until new ones will be signed), migration and mobility being one of them.
+The EU-Lebanon Partnership priorities 2021-2027 text (including migration and mobility) has been submit-ted to the Government of Lebanon for negotiations.